sathyapriya31/ACRA-Android-PHP-backend/README.md

 * ReportField.PHONE_MODEL
 * ReportField.LOGCAT

+## Update 1.1

+Any fields are now supported in input.
+The fields mentioned above have their own fields, while other fields have a collected field name called `other information`.
+If you use any other fields than those mentioned above, the `other information` field is where those fields are stored.

 # Worth noting

 * Because the same issues are detected using a hashed code, no different issues can have the same error.
 A single number in difference will make the hash different.
 This means you do not have to worry about two different issues having the same hash